Road Safety in Northchurch

 - We push for traffic calming measures that will reduce speed and make danger spots safer

-- We have paid Herts Highways to install Speed Indicator devices (SID) in the High Street to measure the speed of approaching vehicles and display the speed.
+- Although highways are the responsibility of HCC, we sometimes pay for road safety measures from our own limited budget or using grants.
+One example is Speed Indicator devices (SIDs).
+These measure the speed of approaching vehicles and display the speed.
 SIDs are not intended to directly enforce speed limits, but rather to inform motorists and encourage them to slow down when approaching a danger zone.

 What we have done so far to make our roads safer